BioDynaMo/biodynamo/doc/user_guide/tumor_concept.md

 }
 ```

-Of course, we need to create at least one new cell that contains our `Growth` in our `Simulate` method
+Of course, we need to create at least one new cell that contains our `Growth` behavior in our `Simulate` method
 ```cpp
 Cell* cell = new Cell({20, 50, 50});
 cell->SetDiameter(6);